 [8:38] A Typical Day in the Life of a Physiatrist

 Usually, Dr. Sahler is in the office working standard business hours (Monday-Friday, 8am-5pm).
 About 60%-70% of his time involves seeing new patients or follow ups.
 He also administers a lot of injections so he uses ultrasound guidance for peripheral injections (tendons or joints).

-[9:45] Types of Patients
+[9:45] Types of Patients Seen in Physiatry

 Speaking of pain management in the face of our healthcare system and opioid crisis, Dr. Sahler does not see this as a major problem because when they see new patients with these problems, they fairly know how to appropriately use those medications when applicable.

-He is working standard business hours and still get to spend time with his two kids at home, make dinner and have baths, and spend weekends with them.
+He is working standard business hours and still gets to spend time with his two kids at home, make dinner and have baths, and spend weekends with them.
 This field gives you a great deal of flexibility that allows you to adjust your schedule especially when you have a young family.

 [13:30] Residency and Matching for Physiatry